University of Cape Town Faculty of Law: Research programmes

 Across three academic departments, the faculty hosts 13 different specialised research units.
 The Department of Public Law houses the Centre of Criminology, the Centre for Law & Society, the Institute of Marine & Environmental Law, the Democratic Governance & Rights Unit (which encompasses AfricanLII, JIFA, Judges Matter, and Magistrates Matter), the Land & Accountability Research Centre, and the Refugee Rights Unit.
 The Department of Commercial Law houses the Centre for Comparative Law in Africa, the Corporate Law and Governance Unit, the iNtaka Centre for Law & Technology (which encompasses the LawTechLab), the Intellectual Property Law and Policy Research Unit, the Labour Development & Governance Research Unit, the Shipping Law Unit, and the UCT Tax Unit for Fiscal Research.
 Finally, the Department of Private Law houses the Centre for Rhetoric Studies and the Mineral Law in Africa unit.

-The oldest research unit is the Centre of Criminology, which was established in 1977 as the Institute of Crimonology; it was led first by Jannie van Rooyen and then by Rob Nairn.
+The oldest research unit is the Centre of Criminology, which was established in 1977 as the Institute of Criminology; it was led first by Jannie van Rooyen and then by Rob Nairn.
 In its current iteration, it is attached to the Faculty of Humanities, as well as the Faculty of Law, and runs the Legal Education Action Project.